 - to be kinder to animals … then plant-based foods are probably the better choice, especially since they reliably spare domestic animals.
 However, there is one notable caveat: industrially produced GMO soy, which happens to be the base of many high-tech, high-processed plant-based alternatives.
 Its production has been shown to disrupt rich ecosystems like the Amazon rainforest and the American Midwest, and are thus more harmful to wildlife.

 - for your own better health … then plant-based foods may or may not be a better choice for you.
 The answer is a personal one, and is based on your tendencies and preferences.
 If you’re interested in eating more plant-based foods because you don’t get very many of them and the only way you’d stomach vegetables is if they actually taste like meat and dairy, then those highly processed plant-based alternatives are not necessarily a healthier choice than the real thing.
 They could, however, be a gateway into eating healthier and lower processed plant-based foods, which is the evolution you’d have to make for this to truly be a nutrient-rich path for you.
 If you do already enjoy many plant-based foods, then most definitely skip those highly processed plant-based options.
-Stick with the true winners in the plant-based marketplace: Products like Struesli, which are based on nutrient-dense, low-processed, health-promoting plants.
+Stick with the true winners in the plant-based marketplace: Products like Struesli plant-based granola, which are based on nutrient-dense, low-processed, health-promoting plants.

 Written by Jessie Shafer, RD